 The program of graduate study leading to the Master's Degree is quite flexible.
 Students may select to pursue the M.S. through either the Anatomical Sciences or Biotechnology track.
-In addition, an Orthodontics track is available to residents in that fellowship program.
 Specific coursework will depend on the student, the area of specialization, and the professional career for which the student is preparing.
-A minimum of 30 semester hours of graduate credit is required for the Master's degree.
+A minimum of 36 semester hours of graduate credit is required for the Master's degree.
 The Anatomical Sciences track is a non-thesis track and does not require laboratory research.

-Laboratory experiences (applies ONLY to the Biotechnology and the Orthodontics tracks):
+Laboratory experiences (applies ONLY to the Biotechnology track):

 Laboratory rotations are recommended, but not required.
 Once an advisor is selected and sufficient preliminary data have been generated, a Thesis Committee is formulated consisting of the Supervising Professor (research advisor), at least two members of the Graduate Faculty in Cellular and Structural Biology, and a member of the faculty from another graduate program within the Health Science Center.
 The Thesis Committee shall then guide the student in selection of any additional coursework and in his/her research activities.
 In addition, the Thesis Committee will meet regularly with the student to ensure continued satisfactory progress towards the degree.

-Thesis proposal and admission to candidacy (applies ONLY to the Biotechnology and the Orthodontics tracks):
+Thesis proposal and admission to candidacy (applies ONLY to the Biotechnology track):

 The student should prepare a Thesis proposal early in the second year.
 After the Supervising Professor and members of the Supervising Committee have approved it, the student will present the proposal to the COGS.
 Following approval of the proposal and Thesis Committee, COGS recommends to the Dean of the Graduate School that the student be admitted to candidacy.

-The Final Oral Examination (applies ONLY to the Biotechnology and the Orthodontics tracks):
+The Final Oral Examination (applies ONLY to the Biotechnology track):

 When the Thesis Committee is satisfied that the research is near completion, it shall permit the writing of the thesis.
 The thesis will then be defended in a seminar-type presentation followed by an oral examination.
 The Thesis Committee will ensure that all degree requirements have been met and then recommend to COGS awarding of the M.S. by the Dean of the Graduate School.